Shape your space, shape yourself

 I ruthlessly audit my space.

 If I find something isn’t serving I let it go, or I let it deteriorate to the point that I can let it go, or reincorporate it.

-I’m especially satisfied when I can find a new use for an old thing.
+I’m especially satisfied when I find new use for an old thing.

 For example: I used to get frustrated when my two sons would break things.

-More recently, I’ve realized they’re a fantastic inoculation against bullshit.
+More recent, I’ve noticed they’re a fantastic inoculation against bullshit.
 If it doesn’t survive them, and I’m not willing to teach them, then it isn’t worth preserving.